zlatozaraZlatkova/Blogger/README.md

 - **Express.js**: Backend web application framework with middleware support
 - **Angular v16**: Frontend framework for building the single-page application
 - **Node.js**: Server-side JavaScript runtime environment

+> Built with Angular v16 (now in maintenance mode).
+For production use, consider upgrading to the latest Angular version.

 **Additional Technologies:**